Definition of

 Innovation and technology

-Blu-ray movies, computer software, recorded music and video games are four clear examples of products that needed their own space in the industry, away from furniture, clothing and cars.
+Blu-ray movies, computer programs, recorded music and video games are four clear examples of products that needed their own space in the industry, away from furniture, clothing and cars.
 Their differences are also reflected in the production stage, although they begin at the very conception and continue even in their distribution .

 Consumer intervention before reaching the finished product

-Differences between the material and the digital
+Differences between material and digital